EMC China Lab

 Overview of DOE Certification

 The U.S. Department of Energy (DOE) is responsible for the energy efficiency certification in the United States.
-DOE certification is based on U.S. regULations regarding the energy efficiency of electronic and electrical products.
+DOE certification is based on U.S. regulations regarding the energy efficiency of electronic and electrical products.
 The DOE introduced mandatory energy efficiency standards for certain products, including power adapters, power supplies, and chargers.

 - On July 1, 2011, DOE mandated Level IV energy efficiency standards.